 Inevitably relationships can have friction and tensions that can arise from one or both parties trying to assert themselves.
 Sometimes it is just the perception that someone is trying to control or it could be that there is a form of manipulation doing on.

-What happens during a couples counselling session?
+What happens during a couples therapy session?

-In couples counselling it can be helpful to talk to someone together about what is not working between the couple and can be easier to hear each other in the presence of a witness.
+In couples therapy it can be helpful to talk to someone together about what is not working between the couple and can be easier to hear each other in the presence of a witness.

 It is unrealistic to think that, as a couple in a marriage or life partnership, you can avoid conflict altogether.
 This may involve renegotiating your relationship and helping you to build a more realistic and deeper partnership.